 Last but not least, Fluid Cloud has been a part of ColorOS for almost two years, but it has been limited due to a lack of app support.
 One of the Android 16 features was Live updates, and since ColorOS 16 is based on Android 16, it could help add wider app support for Fluid Cloud in the OS.

-This could include support for more Oppo apps as well as third-party apps like Google Maps, food delivery apps and more.
+This includes support for more Oppo apps as well as third-party apps like Google Maps, food delivery apps and more.
 The same is also expected to make its way as one of the OxygenOS 16 features.

-And those were all the features that could be arriving in ColorOS 16 soon.
-We're sure there's still much that Oppo hasn't revealed yet.
+And those are all the new features in ColorOS 16.
 Besides the above features, a handful of Android 16 features, such as the Search bar in Photo Picker and Advanced Protection Mode, may also roll out in the stable release.
+Speaking of which, the stable update will roll out from October 2025 to all the ColorOS 16-supported devices, including the Oppo Find X8, Find N5 and Reno 14.